TimothyByrd/ChaosHelper/README.md

 Make a select rectangle over the grid part of the tab, and determine the X,Y,Height,Width of the selection.
 You can test the values by typing 't' in the ChaosHelper console to execute the test pattern command.

+`qualityTab` specifies a tab used to dump quality gems and flasks for the recipes to create gemcutter's prisms and glassblower's baubles.
+Only gems and flasks with qualities between 1 and 19 will be considered.

+`qualityGemRecipeSlop` (0) and `qualityFlaskRecipeSlop` (0) specify how much slop to allow when making those recipes.
+For example, a value of 2 would allow making recipes using ingredients with a total value of 40 to 42.
+The tool will try for exactly 40% total quality first.

+`qualityVaalGemMaxQualityToUse` (0) specifies the maximum quality of Vaal gems to consider for the gemcutter recipe.
+For example, setting this to 10 will use Vaal gems with a qualify of up to 10 in the recipe.

 ## Troubleshooting
 <a name="h08" />